shrdaraee/persian-landing-page-html-css/README.md

 ## 🚀 About Me
-I'm a Front end developer and web designer
+I'm a front end developer and web designer